ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![User Registry definitions](./images/cmc-user-registry-definition.png)

-To associate the user registry with the Catalog, go in the Manager console, click on Manage, select the Integration catalog, then on Settings, and API User Registries
+To associate the user registry with the Catalog, go in the Manager console, click on Manage, select the Integration catalog, then on Settings and API User Registries

 ![User Registry definitions in the Catalog](./images/manager-user-registry-edit.png)